dvdlite/middledistance.net/src/site/notes/HomeLab config as of 2023-03-19.md

 #### HomeLab Software

-- All three x86 boxes are currently running [Proxmox VE 7.3-4](https://www.proxmox.com/en/proxmox-ve)
+- All three x86 boxes are currently running [Proxmox VE 7.3-4](https://www.proxmox.com/en/proxmox-ve) virtualization engine
-- [PFsense 2.6.0-RELEASE](https://www.pfsense.org) is my firewall/router running virtualized on one Proxmox host
+- [PFsense 2.6.0-RELEASE](https://www.pfsense.org) is my firewall/router running as a virtualized machine on one Proxmox host
 - The Raspberry Pi 4B is running [Pi-Hole](https://pi-hole.net)
 - The Pico and one of the Pico W's are both set up as temperature sensors for the rack.
 The non-WiFi Pico shows the temperature on 7-segment LED displays.
 The WiFi Pico serves the temperature via port 80.
 - A [Ubunu Linux](https://ubuntu.com) instance on one of the Proxmox servers polls and logs the temperature from the Pico W every 5 minutes.